xtdb/xtdb/crux-metrics/README.md

 # crux-metrics

 This module provides some components that can expose metrics about a node in various different ways.
-Currenly only ingest and querymetrics have been implemented, although this is in active development.
+Currenly only ingest and query-metrics have been implemented, although this is in active development.
 See cards https://github.com/juxt/crux/issues?q=is%3Aissue+is%3Aopen+label%3Aprod-monitoring-384